Misto0o/Mist.AI/README.md

 ## 🚀 What’s New in V7.5(Mini)?

+### 🧠 Added Wikipedia API!
+- Now Mistai has acess to the wiki to become even smarter!
+- When MistAI needs more information on your claim he fetches from wikipedia api
+- MLA type links

 ### 🛠️ New Ban Features!
 - Now Mistai is more strict on things and not as gullible
 - Logs ur IP and you get banned permanatly now for any offenses